quantik-git/Stormbreaker/README.md

 ---
 ## Getting Started:
-To get started you can either use this CDN link:
+To get started you can either download the whole project from this repository.\
+Or you can use this CDN link:
 ```HTML
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/quantik-git/framework/Framework1.css">
 ```
 and download the **variables.js** file to access the variables.
-Or you can also download the whole project from this repository.

 ---
 ## Navbars: